wngh1187/RawNeXt/README.md

 # Prerequisites

 ## Environment Setting
-We used Nvidia GPU Cloud for conducting our experiments.
-We used the 'nvcr.io/nvidia/pytorch:21.04-py3' image.
-Refer to *launch_ngc.sh*.
-We used four Quadro rtx-5000 GPUs for training.
+* We used Nvidia GPU Cloud for conducting our experiments.
+* We used four Quadro rtx-5000 GPUs for training.
+* nvcr.io/nvidia/pytorch:21.04-py3 image.
+* Python 3.6.9
+* Pytorch 1.8.1
+* Torchaudio 0.8.1

 ## Datasets